robert/robert.github.com/_posts/2025-05-14-minor-miner.md

   <text x="610" y="345" font-family="Arial" font-size="12" fill="#4CAF50" text-anchor="middle">block mined!</text>
 </svg>

 There's no elegant way to solve these puzzles.
-This means that Bitcoin miners have no choice but to guess inputs to step 2, over and over and over again, until they find one that happens to satisfy the criteria in step 4.
+The only thing for Bitcoin miners to do is to guess inputs to step 2, over and over and over again, until they find one that happens to satisfy the criteria in step 4.
 When a miner guesses a right answer we say that they've "mined" a new "block".
 They attach their solution to the blockchain to show that they've verified the transactions in the block, and they're rewarded with new bitcoin.
-Their work, along with a couple of extra steps that I've hand-waved over, ensures that the blockchain is safe and secure.
+Their work, along with a couple of extra steps that I've hand-waved over, ensures that the blockchain stays safe and secure.

 However, it also requires an incredible amount of electricity - around 150TWh per year, or 1% of the world's total energy consumption.
-What if there was a better way?
+What if there was a better, more efficient way to achieve the same thing?

 This is where MinorMiner and school-aged children come in.
 "But Bitcoin mining sounds hard!"
 I hear you wail.
 "My child has only a rudimentary grasp of basic algorithms!"
 True, true - but the magic is that the children on our platform don't need to know how to mine Bitcoin, and they won't even know that they're doing it.
-Our team has converted the SHA-256 hashing algorithm used by the bitcoin blockchain into a sequence of elementary arithmetic questions that even the dullest dullards can answer.
+Our team has converted the SHA-256 hashing algorithm used by the bitcoin blockchain into a sequence of elementary arithmetic questions that even the dullest dullard can answer.
 Solving a blockchain puzzle used to require understanding and executing a SHA-256 hash.
 Now all it takes is skipping through a few trillion simple brainteasers.

 * `5+3=?`
 * `10*5=?`
 * `Is 102 bigger than 67? (y/n)`
 * And so on

-The kids do the sums - we take care of the rest.
+The kids do these sums - we take care of the rest.

 ## How does the MinorMiner platform work?

 The heart of MinorMiner is a centralised system that manages our mining.
 The system decomposes a SHA-256 hash computation into simple arithmetic questions, and works out which of these questions need answering next.
-But how do we find the kids to do the number crunching?
+Simple enough - but how do we get the questions to the kids?
 Three words: online maths quizzes.

-You see, we also have a maths learning platform that we sell to schools all over the world.
-The platform isn't particularly good, but we give department heads a generous revenue share and so this tends not to matter.
+You see, MinorMiner also has a maths learning platform that we sell to schools all over the world.
+Our platform isn't particularly good, but we give department heads a generous revenue share and so this tends not to matter.
 Once a teacher (or "distribution associate" as we like to call them) is set up on MinorMiner, they assign a quiz to their class as homework.
-In the evening their children (or "computation partners") log into the MinorMiner portal and load up their quiz for the day.

-The quiz consists of whatever questions our hashing system says need doing next.
-Our computation partners answer them.
+In the evening their children (or "computation partners") log into the MinorMiner portal and answer their quiz for the day, which consists of whatever questions our hashing system needs doing next.
 By way of compensation their distribution associate doesn't give them a detention.
-We collect the answers and use them to continue calculating a hash.
+We collect their answers and use them to continue calculating a hash.
 When one partner finishes their quiz, the next partner continues calculating from where they left off.

 ![image](/images/minor-miner/system-diagram-2.png)